FoodAndCode/workshop/log3_vector_everywhere.markdown

     }
 ```

-    * Vector are ways to handle more information at once.
-Sameish behaviour for third dimension.

-    * A lot of subfunctions: https://p5js.org/reference/#/p5.Vector
+  * A lot of subfunctions are here to be used: https://p5js.org/reference/#/p5.Vector

-  * Fun with math: max, min, map, abs, randomGaussian
-!!CODE HERE?!?!

 ## 2) Natural Behavior